mjvdende/twc-cd-with-docker/docs/05_03_x_dockerfile.md

 **What can we improve?**

-- Automatically start our application when we run the container
+- Automatically start our application when we run the container <!-- .element: class="fragment" -->
-- Declare on which port our application runs
+- Declare on which port our application runs <!-- .element: class="fragment" -->

 !SUB
 ## Enhanced Dockerfile